asongent/Create-Self-Managed-k8s-Cluster/README.md

 terraform plan
 terraform apply --auto-approve
 ```
-- Once the infrastructures are successfully deployed, you will see public ip address(output) for master and worker nodes.
+- Once the infrastructures are successfully deployed, you will see public ip addresses(output) for master and worker nodes.
 They will look like this:

 ```bash
 Master_pub_ip = "3.80.6.140"